Recurrent-Attention-Models/affinity_spread/README.md

 args.coco2017_path  – path to coco, have to be downloaded separately args.dataset_grouping_dir  - this is the folder where the xls files are

-Also a function is included to plot the dots over images.

-utils for display images and dot locations.ipynb : Some useful stuff to play around the display images and plot them.
+**utils for display images and dot locations.ipynb** : Some useful stuff to play around the display images and plot them.

-datasets -> datasets_grouping -> Human_grouping_data.xls : This is the main file containing raw behavioral data.
+**datasets -> datasets_grouping -> Human_grouping_data.xls** : This is the main file containing raw behavioral data.
 We have 72 subjects in total.

 ['RECORDING_SESSION_LABEL',
  'Trial_Index_',